Which US states have the most natural beauty?

 The world is filled with natural beauty, from the otherworldly snow-laden landscapes of Iceland to the utopian sandy beaches of Australia.
 However, there is one country where you can find every extreme of natural beauty with landscapes for every preference and bucket list out there.

-Whether you would rather see lush green parks, breathtaking mountains, or idyllic coastlines, you can find it all in the USA.
+Whether you would rather see lush green parks, breath-taking mountains, or idyllic coastlines, you can find it all in the USA.
 From Alaska to Alabama, you can explore just about every climate and landscape as the country is packed with natural beauty.
+And you can always take more of this beautiful country in by driving across America on one of the many scenic drives in the United States.

 Our experts at Airport Parking Reservations are interested in more than just affordable parking when you’re going on holiday.
 We wanted to help you find your next holiday destination by crowning the USA’s most naturally beautiful state.
 So whether you’re parking at Los Angeles International (LAX) or Orlando (MCO), you’ll know just how beautiful the surrounding landscapes are.